TheOdinProject/curriculum/ruby/basics/hashes.md

 * Learning outcome 3

 ## Creating a Hash
-* The literal notation
+* the literal notation with curly braces
-* Creating a new hash object with Hash.new
+* creating a new hash object with Hash.new
+* code snippets

-## Adding Data to a Hash
+## Adding Data
+* How to add a key value pair to the hash
+* code snippets

-## Accessing Data in a Hash
+## Accessing Data
+* How to access data in a hash
+* code snippets

+## Changing Data
+* how to change a value in a hash
+* code snippets

-## Removing Data in a Hash
+## Removing Data
+* setting the value to nil
+* using the delete method

+## Merging Hashes
+* how to merge two hashes, explain how it works
+* code snippets

+## Useful Methods
+* keys
+* values

+## Hash best practices
+* use symbols for keys where possible

 ## Exercises
 This will link to an external repo which will include exercises and tests